ianmay/aws_hello_world/README.md

 Now we have something simple, I really wanted to try out creating a lambda in AWS.
 The first thing I did was create a new tf file.
 Back in the root folder I created a `main.tf`.

-Next is to let terraform know we want to work with aws and so we add in the provider.
-We can also specify a version we want to enforce for terraform.
-Lets do that :
+Next is to let terraform know we want to work with AWS and so we add in the provider.
+We can also specify a version we want to enforce for Terraform.
+Let's do that :

 ```terraform
 # ./versions.tf